kurtosis-tech/avalanche-package/README.md

 :small_red_triangle: Avalanche Package
 ======================================

 This is a [Kurtosis package](https://docs.kurtosis.com/concepts-reference/packages) that spins up a non-staking Avalanche node.
+By default, this package works locally over Docker but can also be deployed on Kubernetes if so desired.
 You may optionally specify the number of nodes you wish to start locally with a simple `arg` passed in at execution time.

 Run this package
 ----------------